MooersLab/latextips/README.md

 You quickly get used to reading CamelCase.

 When manually adding the BibTeX info to JabRef, I click the generate-key button in JabRef to autogenerate the citekey for an entry.
-I store all of the bibtex entries in one global.bib file.
+I store all of the BibTeX entries in one global.bib file.
 It has 7100 entries and is automatically backed up.

 A similar automated PDF retrieval and relabeling system is available through John Kitchin's org-ref package for org-mode.
 This functionality is not available in Emacs for LaTeX-mode, hence my workaround solution with JabRef.